andrefakhoury/AI-Search-Algorithms/README.md

 ### Notes

+This project was developed using Linux, C++ and Gnuplot.

 If you are going to run some *Benchmark.cpp* function, you may have to install gnuplot.

 Also, take a look at the *main.cpp* header!
 It contains some additional notes.